British Columbia Disability Tax Credit Calculation, Eligibility and Application

 The Disability Tax Credit is a non-refundable Federal tax credit created by the Canada Revenue Agency for individuals with severe or prolonged mental or physical impairments.
 The DTC reduces the amount an eligible person must put into income tax to help with any costs that come with their impairments.

-To be eligible for the DTC, you must have a severe impairment and have paid into Federal taxes for the year you are applying for the tax refund.
+To be eligible for the DTC, you must have a severe impairment and have paid Federal taxes for the year you are applying for the tax refund.

 Also, being eligible for the DTC is the only way to qualify for the Registered Disability Savings Plan (RSDP).
 This savings plan helps disabled Canadians save for long-term financial security.